korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 So you can see how it's very useful to have this type of functionality, the validation.
-So what you can do with the setter methods, is you can set up all the rules, related to that class, what is valid, and what is not valid.
+So what you can do with the setter methods is you can set up all the rules related to that class, what is valid, and what is not valid.
 You can have all that functionality set up within the Car class itself, so that these rules are in place as we're creating the objects.